bmorris3/batman/docs/tutorial.rst

 Parallelization
 ---------------
-The default behavior for ``batman`` is no parallelization.
+The default behavior for ``robin`` is no parallelization.
 If you want to speed up the calculation, you can parallelize it by setting the
 ``nthreads`` parameter.
 For example, to use 4 processors you would initialize a model with:

 ::

-	m = batman.TransitModel(params, t, nthreads = 4)
+	m = robin.TransitModel(params, t, nthreads = 4)

 The parallelization is done at the C level with OpenMP.
-If your default C compiler does not support OpenMP, ``batman`` will raise an exception if you specify ``nthreads``>1.
+If your default C compiler does not support OpenMP, ``robin`` will raise an exception if you specify ``nthreads``>1.

 .. note::